Specialties & Services

 What is normal pressure hydrocephalus?

-The brain has chambers called ventricles that normally contain fluid.
+The brain has chambers called ventricles (cavities) that normally contain fluid.
 This fluid is called cerebrospinal fluid (CSF).
 It cushions the brain and spinal cord.
-Normally your body makes just enough CSF each day and absorbs that same amount.
-Sometimes, however, too much fluid can build up in the ventricles.
+Normally, your body makes just enough CSF each day and absorbs that same amount.
+Sometimes, though, too much fluid can build up in the ventricles.
 This can lead to a normal pressure hydrocephalus (NPH).

 What causes normal pressure hydrocephalus?

-The cause of excess fluid in the ventricles of the brain may be due to injury, bleeding, infection, brain tumor, or surgery on the brain.
-However, the cause is often not known.
-When excess fluid builds up in the ventricles, they enlarge and press against nearby brain tissue.
+NPH occurs if the normal flow of CSF throughout the brain and spinal cord is blocked in some way.
+This may be due to past injury, bleeding, infection, brain tumor, or surgery on the brain, or the cause is often not known.
+When excess CSF fluid builds up in the ventricles, they enlarge and press against nearby brain tissue.
 This extra fluid and pressure can lead to brain damage.

-NPH though rare, most often affects older adults, and its symptoms can be similar to those of Alzheimer and Parkinson's diseases.
+NPH is rare.
+It most often affects older adults, and its symptoms can be like those of Alzheimer and Parkinson diseases.
 A healthcare provider familiar with these conditions can often tell the difference between these diseases and NPH after special testing.

 Who is at risk for normal pressure hydrocephalus?